-A Bullet List of Pamir Highway and Wakhan Valley Sites
+Pamir Highway and Wakhan Valley Sites

 The following is a bulleted list of sites and markers along the famed Pamir Highway, all the way from Osh, Kyrgyzstan to Khorog, Tajikistan.
 This particular list follows the southern route (Langar to Ishkashim) along the Wakhan Valley that traces the Tajik-Afghan border.